NeonGeckoCom/neon-docs/docs/skill_development/skill-types/common-query-framework.md

 ## Introduction

 The Common Query Framework handles the common use case of "general information" or question answering.
-Many Skills may implement handlers for "what is X" or "when did Y", the Common Query Framework allows all these Skills be queried and a single "best" answer to be selected.
+Many Skills may implement handlers for "what is X" or "when did Y", the Common Query Framework allows all these Skills to be queried and a single "best" answer to be selected.
 This is similar to the Common Play Framework that handles the common use of "playing" music or other media.

 The Common Query Skill System is led by the [Query Fallback Skill](https://github.com/NeonGeckoCom/skill-query).
-This Skill handles queries matching a question pattern such as "What is the height of the Eiffle Tower" and "When is lunch".
+This Skill handles queries matching a question pattern such as "What is the height of the Eiffel Tower" and "When is lunch".
 A matched question will be sent to all Skills based upon the `CommonQuerySkill` base class.
 The Skills will return wether they can answer the query along with an answer when applicable.
 The "best" match will be selected and spoken to the user.

 ## CommonQuerySkill

-A Skill interfacing with the Common Query Framework inherits from the the `CommonQuerySkill` and needs to define a method `CQS_match_query_phrase()` taking an utterance as argument.
+A Skill interfacing with the Common Query Framework inherits from the `CommonQuerySkill` and needs to define a method `CQS_match_query_phrase()` taking an utterance as argument.

 The general structure is: